luca-penasa/mtspec-python3/README.md

 mtspec-python3
 ==============

-copy of mtspec woring with python3
+copy of mtspec working with python3

+- not sure if darwin support is mantained with my changes